serzaxlucifer/Binary-Classifier-2-Hidden-Layers-/README.txt

 Since this is a binary classification model, sigmoid activation was used at output neuron (layer).

-DEFAULT DATASET DESCRIPTION: (dataset.csv)
+DATASET1 DESCRIPTION: (dataset.csv)
 ----------------------------

-The default dataset has 13 input features:
+The first dataset has 13 input features:

 Age :           Age of the patient